-The Panel is aware that industry is asked to respond to an ever growing amount of requests for information, consultations, meetings etc. To that end, the consultation will be a 'negative response' consultation.
+The Workgroup is very much aware that industry is asked to respond to an ever growing amount of requests for information, consultations, meetings etc. To that end, the consultation will be a 'negative response' consultation.
 That is, it will be assumed that there are no objections if a response is not received.